Brodyadams21/courtvision-ml/docs/training.md

 ```

 Mount `reports/` if you want feature-importance plots and tables written on the host (not only inside the container).

+## 6. AWS status

+`configs/aws.yaml` currently records the target region, S3 bucket, key prefixes, and placeholders for cloud database and MLflow endpoints.
+It is configuration scaffolding, not a working cloud pipeline.

+The remaining cloud-training work is:

+1. Upload processed features and selected outputs to S3.
+2. Implement `pipelines/sagemaker_pipeline.py` around the training container.
+3. Run at least one managed training job or preserve a reproducible documented dry run.
+4. Point MLflow at a cloud-accessible tracking server and verify artifact registration.

+Do not treat a successful local `--dry-run` as evidence that a SageMaker job was submitted.

 ## Expected LightGBM smoke-test metrics